liamcripwell/cryptpad_auto/README.md

 Forms are generating based on a template provided by the user.
 The accepted format is similar to the JSON used by CryptPad, but excludes some information like `uid` fields.
 It should take the form of an ordered list of JSON objects specifying each component to be included in the form.

+The special `from_data` component type should be used to generate a part of the template for each item in the dataset.
+Column or attribute values of the item can by referenced in any text value by placing them between `$`s (e.g. `$column_name$`)

 ```json
 [
   {